 - 1. Type A Power Generating Modules shall fulfil the following requirements referring to Frequency stability: - a) With regard to Frequency ranges: - 1) A Power Generating Module shall be capable of staying connected to the Network and operating within the Frequency ranges and time periods specified by table 2. - 2) While respecting the provisions of Article 4(3), wider Frequency ranges or longer minimum times for operation can be agreed between the Relevant Network Operator in coordination with the Relevant TSO and the Power Generating Facility Owner to ensure the best use of the technical capabilities of a Power Generating Module if needed to preserve or to restore system security.
 If wider Frequency ranges or longer minimum times for operation are economically and technically feasible, the consent of the Power Generating Facility Owner shall not be unreasonably withheld. - 3) While respecting the provisions of Article 8(1) (a) point 1) a Power Generating Module shall be capable of automatic disconnection at specified frequencies, if required by the Relevant Network Operator.
 While respecting the provisions of Article 4(3), Terms and settings for automatic disconnection shall be agreed between the Relevant Network Operator and the Power Generating Facility Owner. - b) With regard to the rate of change of Frequency withstand capability, a Power Generating Module shall be capable of staying connected to the Network and operating at rates of change of Frequency up to a value defined by the Relevant TSO while respecting the provisions of Article 4(3) other than triggered by rate-of-change-of-Frequency-type of loss of mains protection.
-This rate-of-change-of-Frequency-type of loss of mains protection will be defined by the Relevant Network Operator in coordination with the Relevant TSO.
+This rate-of-change-of-Frequency-type of loss of mains protection will be defined by the Relevant Network Operator in coordination with the Relevant TSO and subject to notification to the National Regulatory Authority.
+The modalities of that notification shall be determined in accordance with the applicable national regulatory framework.